mvolkmann/blog/src/meteor.md

      import {onMount} from 'svelte';
      ```

-   - Add the following in the `script` element of `client/App.svelte`:
+   - Add the following in the `script` element of `client/App.svelte`
+     to subscribe to all tasks that are published:

      ```js
      onMount(() => Meteor.subscribe('tasks'));